 Infant reflux is when a baby spits up liquid or food.
 It happens when stomach contents move back up from a baby's stomach into the esophagus.
 The esophagus is the muscular tube that connects the mouth to the stomach.

-Reflux occurs in healthy infants multiple times a day.
+Reflux happens in healthy infants many times a day.
 As long as your baby is healthy, content and growing well, reflux is not a cause for concern.
 Sometimes called gastroesophageal reflux (GER), the condition becomes less common as a baby gets older.
 It's unusual for infant reflux to continue after age 18 months.

 When to see a doctor

-See your baby's doctor if your baby:
+See your baby's health care provider if your baby:

-- Isn't gaining weight
+- Isn't gaining weight.

-- Consistently spits up forcefully, causing stomach contents to shoot out of his or her mouth (projectile vomiting)
+- Consistently spits up forcefully, causing stomach contents to shoot out of the mouth.
+This is called projectile vomiting.

-- Spits up green or yellow fluid
+- Spits up green or yellow fluid.

-- Spits up blood or a material that looks like coffee grounds
+- Spits up blood or stomach contents that look like coffee grounds.

-- Has blood in his or her stool
+- Has blood in the stool.

-- Has difficulty breathing or a chronic cough
+- Has difficulty breathing or a cough that won't go away.

-- Begins spitting up at age 6 months or older
+- Begins spitting up at age 6 months or older.

-- Is unusually irritable after eating
+- Is unusually irritable after eating.

-Occasionally, infant reflux can be caused by more-serious conditions, such as:
+Sometimes, infant reflux can be caused by more-serious conditions, such as:

 - GERD.
 The reflux has enough acid to irritate and damage the lining of the esophagus.

 - Pyloric stenosis.
 A muscular valve allows food to leave the stomach and enter the small intestine as part of digestion.
 In pyloric stenosis, the valve thickens and becomes larger than it should.
 The thickened valve then traps food in the stomach and blocks it from entering the small intestine.